Wrexham County Borough: Media

+Global Media & Entertainment, the owner of Capital FM and operates Heart FM (on behalf of Communicorp UK), had broadcast Capital North West and North Wales, Heart North and Mid Wales and some broadcasts of Capital Cymru from their studios in Gwersyllt, Wrexham, the former studios of the Marcher Radio Group.
+The Gwersyllt studios were closed in January 2025.

 Music

 Theatr Stiwt (Stiwt Theatre) in Rhosllanerchrugog, with 450 seats, opened in 1926, and hosts various drama and musical performances.
 The Grove Park Theatre, described as Wrexham's "oldest amateur theatre", is located on Hill Street in Wrexham since 1954.
-The 890-seat William Aston Hall in Wrexham Glyndŵr University, and the 150-seat Studio Theatre in Coleg Cambria Yale also acts as a venue for events.
+The 890-seat William Aston Hall in Wrexham University, and the 150-seat Studio Theatre in Coleg Cambria Yale also acts as a venue for events.
 The Wrexham Musical Theatre Society is based at the 120-seat Riverside Studio Theatre.

 The county borough is home to numerous choirs such as Brymbo, Y Rhos, Rhos Orpheus, Dyffryn Ceiriog and Fron Male Voice Choir.
 The latter is regarded as the oldest boy-band in the world.